Haagerup property and group-invariant percolation: Applications to Concrete Examples of Haagerup Groups

-\proof[{\bf Proof of Theorem \ref{theorem-InfManyInfClusters}}] By \cite[Proposition 2.1]{BS01}, the assumptions guarantee that $\Aut(\skrig)$ is discrete, hence unimodular, and that $\skrig$ can be embedded in the hyperbolic plane $\H^2$ in such a way that the action of $\Aut(\skrig)$ extends to an isometric action on $\H^2$.
+\proof[{\bf Proof of Theorem \ref{theorem-InfManyInfClusters}}] Consider first the case that $\mathcal G$ is a transitive, nonamenable, planar graph with one end.
+By \cite[Proposition 2.1]{BS01}, the assumptions guarantee that $\Aut(\skrig)$ is discrete, hence unimodular (since for a discrete group, the counting measure is Haar measure and is both left- and right-invariant), and that $\skrig$ can be embedded in the hyperbolic plane $\H^2$ in such a way that the action of $\Aut(\skrig)$ extends to an isometric action on $\H^2$.
 Moreover, the embedding may be taken such that the dual graph is quasi-transitive, hence the embedding is a quasi-isometry.
 Identify $\skrig$ with its embedding.
 Let $p\in(0,1)$, let $\eta_p$ be a Poisson process on $\skriw_{\H^2}$ with intensity measure $(1-p)\mu_{\H^2}$ and let $\xi_p$ denote the induced hyperplane process on $\skrig$.
 Let $\P_p$ denote the law of $\xi_p$, which defines an $\Aut(\skrig)$-invariant bond percolation.
 Since the embedding is a quasi-isometry, it follows from Crofton's formula, see Equation (\ref{eq-Crofton}), that $\tau_{\xi_p}(o,\cdot)$ has exponential decay and that

-Hence it suffices to show that $\xi_p$ has infinitely many infinite clusters for $p$ sufficiently close to $1$.
-By \cite[Theorem 3.1]{BS01}, the number of infinite clusters of $\xi_p$ is a.s.\ constant and equal to $0,1$ or $\infty$.
-Note that since $\Aut(\skrig)$ is transitive and unimodular, nonamenability of $\skrig$ implies nonamenability of $\Aut(\skrig)$ by \cite[Theorem 5.3]{BLPS99} .
-The generalization \cite[Theorem 5.1]{BLPS99} of Theorem \ref{theorem-AmenableGroups} to general automorphism groups of graphs implies that any invariant percolation on $\skrig$ with marginals sufficiently close to $1$ has infinite clusters with positive probability.
-Therefore it suffices to rule out the possibility of a unique infinite cluster.
-Note that this seems obvious because we already know that the two-point function of $\xi_p$ vanishes at infinity.
-However, we cannot directly apply the standard Harris-FKG-Inequality because the percolation $\xi_p$ may be highly dependent.

-We present two alternative proofs, one specific to the setting of hyperbolic geometry and one based on the Harris-FKG-Inequality for the Poisson process, which therefore applies quite generally and yields some additional information about the infinite clusters of the percolations in Theorem \ref{theorem-GroupsWithTheHaagerupProperty}, see Remark \ref{remark-NoUniqueCluster} below.